apexlang/apexlang.io/docs/specification.md

 ### Functions

-Functions are independent operations and allow two patterns for parameter input.
+Functions are independent operations and allow two styles for accepting input: **parameterized** and **unary**.

+#### Parameterized operations

-Common functions accept zero or more parameters and are generated with the same signature defined in Apex.
-Functions are recommended when passing in a small number of fields and follow a simple, familiar, and easy to read format.
+Parameterized operations are familiar function signatures.
+They accept zero or more parameters and are generated with the same signature defined in Apex.
+This style is recommended when passing in a small number of fields and follow a simple, familiar, and easy to read format.
 All parameters must be named.
 In this example, we pass in first and last names to create a customer and return its new identifier as a `u64`.

 ```apexlang
 func createCustomer(firstName: string, lastName: string): u64
 ```

+#### Unary operations

 Now, let's say you want to model a request/reply style operation or you want to accept a large number of fields inside a wrapper object.
 This is where [unary operations](https://en.wikipedia.org/wiki/Unary_operation) are preferred.
 In contrast to functions, unary operations accept exactly one input.